 To examine the sensitivity of inequality regarding to the statistical unit, we use micro tax data from the canton Bern.
 This data includes housing information added from personal registers and allows constructing a household-identifier for tax units.
 Because this register harmonization is fairly new, we can only use data for one time point (2012).
 Nonetheless, we are able to look at the distribution of taxable income with tax units and then compare it to the distribution we get when we look at pooled incomes of households instead of tax units.
 By comparing these two distributions, we can test the sensitiveness of inequality regarding different concepts of statistical units.

 Our test shows substantial higher inequality among tax units (Gini=0.45) than among households (Gini=0.39).
-This can mainly be explained by an upward shift.
+This is because of the share of persons effectively living alone decreases drastically, when we switch from tax units to real households..
 Many single person tax units are indeed not living alone: 66.1% are taxed as single person tax units although we identify only a share of 36.9% of actual single person households.
-When we switch from tax units to households, the share of persons effectively living alone decreases drastically.
-This results in pooling of income and an upward shift.
-In other words; a lot of units with low income are replaced with less units with higher incomes, The related relative distribution illustrates the differences (see Figure 4).
+This results in pooling of income and an upward shift of former “poor” units.
+In other words; a lot of units with low income are replaced with less units with higher incomes.
+The related relative distribution illustrates the differences (see Figure 4).
 In the distribution based on households lower income units are underrepresented compared to the distribution based on tax units while there is more mass in the upper part of the distribution.

 This mechanism is quite similar to the income distribution of Switzerland derived from the aggregated tax statistics.
 Looking at the published tax statistics for the year 2011 the proportion of single (62.1%) to married tax units (37.9%) are similar to Bern, meaning that inequality would be lower if assessed on household level and not among tax units.
 In addition, we suggest that the bias got stronger in recent decades, and it had thus less influence in times when the overlap of fiscal and real households was bigger.

-Coverage issues
+Population coverage

 While survey samples are suspected to be biased because of non-response, the concerns about incomplete coverage are different with tax data.
 Essentially every permanent resident in Switzerland over 18 years of age (respectively 20 years of age prior to 1996) is taxed on a yearly base (or every two years before the change of the tax system).
 Theoretically this leads to a full representation of the adult population of Switzerland and a complete coverage of the income distribution.
 Practically, however, tax data distinguishes several subgroups and for some time periods information on certain groups are missing.
 This can lead to an incomplete representation of the population.
 First, tax data distinguishes normal and special cases.
 Normal cases embrace the majority of taxpayers and are tax units residing in Switzerland without foreign source income and being liable to taxation all year long.
 Special cases cover mainly foreign nationals living in Switzerland or individuals who moved to or depart from Switzerland and are therefore not liable to taxation for the whole year.
 Second, tax statistics separate between those who actually pay taxes and those with an income below a threshold that leads to an exemption of direct federal taxes.
 While information on taxed normal cases is available for longer time periods, information on special cases and non-taxed units are not always reported.